 If the user’s device loses the connection with the network, this process takes longer to fulfill.

-To achieve the client’s goals, the IntelliSoft team also implemented the “virtual data” approach.
+The IntelliSoft team also implemented the “virtual data” approach to achieve the client’s goals.
 We uploaded the snapshot of the local database to the device and applied all the changes in the queue.